 The display meter will display the actual current when there is welding current output.
-To adjust a parameter, the users should make the corresponding LED flash by pressing the selecting key.
+To adjust a chosen parameter, the user should ensure the corresponding LED is flashing by pressing the selection key.

 Digital display - voltage column parameters selecting zone